Deborah Cannon Partridge Wolfe College of Education

-The Deborah Cannon Partridge Wolfe College of Education is accredited by the Teacher Education Accreditation Council (TEAC) and all certification programs are approved by the New Jersey State Department of Education.
+The Deborah Cannon Partridge Wolfe College of Education is accredited by the Council for the Accreditation of Education Preparation (CAEP) and all certification programs are approved by the New Jersey State Department of Education.

 The sections that follow describe the curriculum requirements for the degrees, majors, and tracks offered at New Jersey City University.
 Please note that certification programs are governed by state rules and regulations, which are subject to change.
 As such, students are advised to meet with their academic advisors each semester to ensure smooth and timely matriculation through the various programs offered through the Deborah Cannon Partridge Wolfe College of Education.

 Further, students should pay special attention to courses with prerequisites.
 A prerequisite can be a course, field/clinical experience, assessment, or grade point requirement that must be satisfied prior to enrollment.
 Any course with such a notation may not be taken until after the prerequisite has been satisfied.
 Courses noted as co-requisites are courses that must be taken together or concurrently within the same semester.

 All programs leading to initial teacher certification require the completion of an approved major from the William J. Maxwell College of Arts and Sciences and the co-major from the Deborah Cannon Partridge Wolfe College of Education.
 Students are advised to meet with academic advisors within the Deborah Cannon Partridge Wolfe College of Education to ensure that they are taking the appropriate co-major for the area of teaching certification being pursued.